 For the case of V or Ni-doped \ch{VI_3} materials with HSC property as shown in Figure \ref{fig:figure7} (b) and (d), V 3d spin up states also shifted to lower states and lost their metallic property, resulting in a semiconducting behavior.
-We believe that the same mechanism occurs for the V atom in that its 3d electron states become fully occupied \ch{t_{2g}} states as the V or Ni dopant atom bonds with I atom.
-For the I 5p PDOS, we also observed a perfect alignment of the I 5p electron states with the V 3d and TM 3d electron states, indicating strong orbital hybridizations of I atoms with the TM and V atoms.
+We believe that the same mechanism occurs for the V atom in that its 3d electron states become fully occupied \ch{t_{2g}} states as the TM atom bonds with the I atoms.
+For the I 5p PDOS, we also observed a perfect alignment of the I 5p electron states with the V 3d and TM 3d electron states, indicating a strong orbital hybridization of I atoms with the TM and V atoms.

-Shown in Figure \ref{fig:figure7} (c) is the Mn-doped \ch{VI_3} case with a BMS property.
+Shown in Figure \ref{fig:figure7} (c) is the Mn-doped \ch{VI_3} with its BMS property.
 Note that for V 3d PDOS, the spin up states of V 3d electrons also shifted to lower states and lost its metallic property due to the same aforementioned configuration change of V atoms.
-In addition, the Mn PDOS confirms the opposite direction of CBM to the VBM from the V 3d PDOS.
-This leads to an usual BMS property.
-Again, I 5p PDOS reveals a good match in the I 5p electron states with the V and Mn 3d electron states, indicating strong orbital hybridizations of I atoms with Mn and V atoms to form Mn-I and V-I bonds.
-The strong spin down states of Mn PDOS above the Fermi Energy level has become the determining factor for the BMS property in the Mn-doped \ch{VI_3} material.
+In addition, the Mn PDOS confirms the opposite direction of the CBM to the VBM from the V 3d PDOS.
+This results in an unusual BMS property, which has been discovered in Mn related compounds \cite{du2016weak, li2014half, bannikov2013ab, li2016first}.
+Again, the I 5p PDOS reveals a good match with the V and Mn 3d electron states, indicating strong orbital hybridization of I atoms with Mn and V atoms to form Mn-I and V-I bonds.
+Notably, the strong spin down states of Mn PDOS above the Fermi Energy level have become the determining factor for the BMS property in the Mn-doped \ch{VI_3} material.